Viasat vs. T-Mobile Home Internet

 Viasat prices and plans

-There’s no two ways around it: Viasat is expensive.
-Although there are a handful of lower-priced plans, the speed and, perhaps more importantly, high-speed data allotments are a little too low to really compete with T-Mobile.
+There are no two ways around it: Viasat is expensive, and the speed is too low to compete with T-Mobile.

-Plans vary somewhat by region, but generally start at $69.99 per month and range up to $299.99 per month.
-At the lower end, you might get just 25Mbps speeds and 60GB of high-speed data—not much to work with.
-At the highest end, speeds can hit 100Mbps with 500GB of high-speed data.
-Many of the plans come with a discounted rate for the first three months.
+Plans vary somewhat by region but generally start at $129.99 per month.
+At the lower end, you might get just 25Mbps speeds —not much to work with.
+At the highest end, speeds can hit 150Mbps.

 T-Mobile Home Internet prices and plans